 Since color is so closely related to emotion, your marketing partner will spend a lot of time researching what colors will connect with your message with your target customer.
 Once determined, this becomes the color palette.
 Colors outside that palette disrupt that communication and distract the customer — the brand guidelines will help prevent such a scenario.

 Likewise, by outlining the appropriate typography and photography, the brand guidelines provide partners and vendors with a template for using creativity within these guidelines to communicate the intended message.
-Voice, tone, and word choices are also very important to outline — many guidelines will start by explaining the brand personality to help those working on the brand understand it as a person.
+Voice, tone and word choices are also very important to outline — many guidelines will start by explaining the brand personality to help those working on the brand understand it as a person.

-While each of these elements go into creating a brand, we must consider each independently before they can work together as a whole.
-With clear and detailed descriptions on correct usage for brand elements, any business can be sure that everything from the smallest tactics (branded pencils!) to the :30 Super Bowl commercials all look, sound, and feel like the brand.
+While each of these elements goes into creating a brand, we must consider each independently before they can work together as a whole.
+With clear and detailed descriptions on correct usage for brand elements, any business can be sure that everything from the smallest tactics (branded pencils!) to the 30-second Super Bowl commercials all look, sound, and feel like the brand.
 Let’s call it the “venti” effect of branding.

 I’m a small company – do I need brand guidelines?

 There’s no reason your small business needs to go into the level of branding detail as a national or global brand like Avis.
 You may not have the need to distribute a brand book to a partner or a vendor.
 No matter, the guidelines are a very useful reference for your internal marketing team!
-Yes, even if that team is just one or two people — someday you may hire another marketing person in addition to, or to replace the current members.
+Yes, even if that team is just one or two people — someday you may hire another marketing person in addition to, or replace the current members.
 Onboarding your marketing pros is a lot more efficient when they have brand guidelines in hand.